Archive for July, 2011

 The results are usually impressive.
 A person who suffers for years with osteoarthritis in many instances will be able to walk pain-free and enjoy a full range-of-motion.

-An Unloader Knee Brace or a bio-mechanical knee brace is designed to provide pain relief from unicompartmental osteoarthritis so you can return to activity.
+A knee brace for osteoarthritis or a bio-mechanical knee brace is designed to provide pain relief from unicompartmental osteoarthritis so you can return to activity.
 These braces absolutely work.
 They are a bio-mechanical solution to a bio-mechanical problem.

 These knee braces are covered by most health insurance policies and require a prescription.
 In many cases patients experience immediate pain relief.
 No drugs.
 No surgery.
 Put the knee brace on and start walking.
 Think about this…

-An Unloader knee braces can relieve your pain.
+An Unloading knee braces can relieve your pain.
 That will allow you to start exercising.
 Start exercising and begin to lose weight.
 The more weight you lose the less stress on your knees.
 The less stress, the less pain.
 All of this without going to the pharmacy every week, and without surgery.